 Vermonters should continue to prepare for adverse conditions; clear storm drains and culverts so water can drain properly and not make flooding worse; and make sure anything that can fly around in high winds is secured.
 That includes lawn furniture, toys, or anything that could damage property or cause injury if it is caught by a wind gust.

 Most importantly, if you see a downed power line, never touch it - all power lines should be treated as if they are live at all times.
-When clearing downed trees be sure they are not in contact with power lines as trees can conduct electricity and you can be electrocuted.

 If you lose power and use a generator make sure it is always run outdoors and is not blowing exhaust back into your home.
 Make sure smoke & carbon monoxide alarms are working and have fresh back up batteries in them.